Retinal Photocoagulation

 Complication Prevention

 Proper laser protection goggles are required for all staff assisting the procedure.
-The laser safety filter on the delivery system should always be activated upon performing the procedure.
+The laser safety filter (specific for each wavelength of laser) on the delivery system should always be activated upon performing the procedure.

 The patient should be well positioned and instructed prior to the procedure.
 Retrobulbar block or general anesthesia may be done for compliance problems.